kush-channawar/CollegeStore/README.md

-# CollegeStore - BuySell Web App
+# DBMS Project: CollegeStore - BuySell Web App
 This website is for CoEP students especially freshers who find it difficult to get used books & other study material.
 Seniors can post ads for products which they have used in previous semester.
 Basically a user can sell as well as buy products here.
 This portal connects freshers with their seniors who are interested in selling their used study material.

+## Developers:
+1. Kush Vijay Channawar - 111803068
+2. Sushil Pandit Mahajan - 111803073

 ## Technologies
 - HTML 5, CSS 3, Bootstrap 4